 The airport connects Iceland with North America and Continental Europe and vice versa.
 Several airlines operate at the airport, among them Iberia, Finnair, British Airways, Easy Jet, Lufthansa, Scandinavian Airlines, Norwegian, United Airlines, Delta…etc. So only international flights operate here.

 It is important to point this as many travelers can get easily confused with Reykjavik airport.
 Most airline tickets say “Reykjavik Keflavik Airport,” but they are actually two different air terminals.
 Reykjavik Airport is a domestic airport and only operates domestic flights.
 The only international route is a connection to Greenland.
-If you are visiting Iceland from any other country, you will arrive at KEF Airport, the most important getaway of Iceland.
+If you are visiting Iceland from any other country, you will arrive at KEF Airport, the most important getaway in Iceland.

 Rental car services: